 Shawn is a Certified Insurance Navigator who works at both Island Health Care and the Vineyard Health Care Access Program in Oak Bluffs, assisting clients in enrolling and maintaining affordable health insurance coverage.
 She also manages the health center’s Sliding Fee Discount Program.
 Shawn is passionate about her work, opening paths to access and services for many who have previously been denied the care they need.

-Kathleen is a long-time ally and advocate for health promotion and inclusion.
-She is a graduate of Boston University with a Bachelor of Science in physical therapy, earned a Master of Arts with specialization in Adult Education from the University of Rhode Island and became a Doctor of Physical Therapy at Simmons College in Boston.
-Kathleen was the Clinical Director of the Vineyard Nursing Association, is a member of the Dukes County Health Council and the Healthy Aging Task Force.
-Her activities in that capacity included qualification as a facilitator for the evidence-based programs of Matter of Balance and Powerful Tools for Caregivers.
-She has been the Associate Dukes County Commissioner for Disability Affairs since April 2013 and is trained in the Community Access Monitoring process from the Massachusetts Office on Disability.
-Kathleen joined Island Health Care in October of 2015.
-She lives in Edgartown with her husband John.
+Kathleen is a long-time ally and advocate for public health, health promotion and inclusion.
+She is a graduate of Boston University with a Bachelor of Science in Physical Therapy, earned a Master of Arts with specialization in Adult Education from the University of Rhode Island and became a Doctor of Physical Therapy at Simmons College in Boston.
+Kathleen was the Clinical Director of the Vineyard Nursing Association, and is a past Associate Dukes County Commissioner for Disability Affairs.
+She has been a member of the Dukes County Health Council and a volunteer for the Healthy Aging Task Force.
+Kathleen is a master trainer for the evidence-based programs of Matter of Balance and Powerful Tools for Caregivers and facilitator for My Life My Health, the chronic disease self-management.
+She joined the Island Health Care team in October of 2015, and lives in Edgartown with her husband John.

 Matthew, a native of Nantucket island, is a long-time resident of West Tisbury on the Vineyard, where he and his wife Martha raised their family.
 Matthew has served as the Director of Development and Public Relations for the Martha’s Vineyard Hospital (MVH), president of the MVH Foundation, and has also held senior positions at the Polly Hill Arboretum and the Martha’s Vineyard Museum.
 From 2008 to 2014, he served as Ship’s Historian and Major Gifts Officer for the Charles W. Morgan restoration project in Mystic, CT, where he grew up on the grounds of Mystic Seaport when his father was Curator.
 Matthew joined the IHC Board of Directors—of which consumers (health center patients) comprise the majority of members under federal health center requirements—in January 2015, providing enthusiastic and committed leadership to our new Federally-Qualified Community Health Center.